Code-Institute-Submissions/discover-north-yorks/README.md

 ### Content

-* [North York Moors National Park](https://www.northyorkmoors.org.uk/) - This was used to write information on the card of Dalby Forest, Moors Railway, Eden Camp, James Herriot, Castle Howard and Whitby Abbey sections on the Things to do page.
+* [North York Moors National Park](https://www.northyorkmoors.org.uk/) - This was used to write information on the card of Dalby Forest, Moors Railway, Eden Camp, James Herriot, Castle Howard and Whitby Abbey sections on the **Things to do page**.
 * [Visit York](https://www.visityork.org/explore/featured-attractions/nrm) - This was used for information on the National Railway museum card.
 * [Yorkshire Dales](https://www.yorkshiredales.org.uk/) - This was used to write information on the Ribblehead Viaduct, Aysgarth Falls and Malham Cove card.
 * [National Trust](https://www.nationaltrust.org.uk/) - This was used to write information on the Brimham Rocks card.

 ### Media used

-* Hardraw Force image used on the website splash-page is by Obsidain Photography from [Pixabay](https://pixabay.com/photos/hardraw-force-waterfall-cliff-drop-1067170/).
+* Hardraw Force image used on the website **Splash page** is by Obsidain Photography from [Pixabay](https://pixabay.com/photos/hardraw-force-waterfall-cliff-drop-1067170/).
-* North Yorkshire Dales hero image used on the home-page is by Kevinsphotos from [Pixabay](https://pixabay.com/photos/yorkshire-moors-dales-yorkshire-1649463/).
+* North Yorkshire Dales hero image used on the **Home page** is by Kevinsphotos from [Pixabay](https://pixabay.com/photos/yorkshire-moors-dales-yorkshire-1649463/).

 #### Things to do page image credits